-The Cheynes Beach Whaling Station in Albany, Western Australia operated from 1952 until November 1978 when it closed as the result of high fuel costs, a decline in the value of whale oil, strict catch quotas set by the International Whaling Commascion and pressure from anti-whaling groups.
+By 1956 there were six whaling stations operating in Australia.
+Three were in Western Australia, at Frenchman’s Bay, Point Cloates and Carnarvon.
+One was located at Tangalooma in Queensland and another at Byron Bay in New South Wales.
+The sixth was on Norfolk Island.
+Overfishing caused the collapse of the humpback population by 1962 and a shift in focus to sperm whales.
+The Cheynes Beach Whaling Station in Albany, Western Australia operated from 1952 until November 1978 when it closed as the result of high fuel costs, a decline in the value of whale oil, strict catch quotas set by the International Whaling Commission and pressure from anti-whaling groups.
 The finest whale oil came from sperm whales.
 Just one sperm whale could yield 13,500 liters or 192,000 bottles of Mr Nye’s oil.
 The oil was used to lubricate sewing machines and delicate mechanical instruments like clocks.
 It is really a non-essential product and the whales can be glad that we don’t need to hunt them anymore.

 Spermaceti is a semi-liquid, waxy substance found in the head cavities of the sperm whale, where it controls buoyancy and aids echolocation.
 Spermaceti was the premium product of whaling and was used in ointments, cosmetics, fine wax candles, hair waxes, textile finishing and as an industrial lubricant.
 When it hardens, spermaceti looks like white paraffin of a consistency that reminded sailors of whale semen.
 And that’s where these enormous animals got their common name, the sperm whale.